Baumer Hall: Description

 The hall is four-stories high and 78,000-square-feet.
-It features a two-story common lounge, a reading room and communal kitchen, a chapel, a laundry room, a vending area, storage space, and a gym.
-The architecture of the hall reflects a modernist collegiate gothic style of the rest of the campus.
-The chapel, dedicated to St. Martin de Porres, was designed with clean gothic architecture and wood detailing.
+It features a two-story common lounge, a reading room and communal kitchen, a chapel, a laundry room, a vending area, storage space, a food sales operation known as Smuggler's Cove, and a gym.
+The architecture of the hall reflects a modernist collegiate Gothic style of the rest of the campus.
+The chapel, dedicated to St. Martin de Porres, was designed with clean Gothic architecture and wood detailing.